wednesday-solutions/appsync-rds-todo/README.md

 ## Highlights
 - Automated creation of resources

-    This project handles creation of all resources expect the secret manager, which you will need to create yourself and add the ARN to the environment.
+    This project handles creation of all resources.
-    I've used an ApiKey for authentication for this project but to know more about how to integrate AppSync with cognito take a look at the following implementaions
+    It uses an ApiKey for authentication for this project but to know more about how to integrate AppSync with cognito take a look at the following implementaions
     - [Federated and passwordless login](https://github.com/wednesday-solutions/serverless/tree/master/aws/cognito/federated-plus-passwordless-login)
     - [Federated Sign in](https://github.com/wednesday-solutions/serverless/tree/master/aws/cognito/federated-signin)
     - [Passwordless login](https://github.com/wednesday-solutions/serverless/tree/master/aws/cognito/passwordless-login)